Zunaied/Devops-task-v1/README.md

 ## API Creation using OpenWeather API
 This application, implemented in [app.py](./app.py), collects data from the OpenWeather API using an API key and provides responses to the following endpoints:

+## Endpoints
    - `/api/hello`: Returns data from OpenWeather.
    - `/api/health`: Health check API endpoint.

 The application runs on port 5500.

-## Endpoints

-- `/api/hello`: Description of this endpoint.
-- `/health`: Description of health check endpoint.

 ## Containerize the application using docker
 The application has been containerized using Docker.
 The Dockerfile used for containerization can be found at [Dockerfile](./Dockerfile).
 The Dockerfile is based on the `python:3.9-slim` image.
 It copies all the necessary files into the container and installs the required dependency packages.